jouwdan/tutors-final-project/README.md

 While attending NodeConf EU 2022, I met Patty - one of the organisers of DevFest at Google Developer Group Glasgow.
 She invited me to speak at GDG Glasgow in November 2022, which I delivered in a remote capacity.
 I was very excited to speak at GDG Glasgow about my experience working on the Tutors project and talk about the architecture of the project.

 In preparation for this talk, I sat down with Eamonn and we discussed the format of the talk and how it would be delivered.
 We decided that the talk would be a 45 minute deep dive, with 10-15 minutes for questions at the end.
 We also decided that the talk would be delivered remotely, as I was unable to attend in person.
 The talk was delivered via livestream to the GDG Glasgow YouTube channel.
+The recording of the livestream from this talk can be found [here](https://www.youtube.com/watch?v=9j25w4Zrucg).

 November 2022 - talk about tutors at GDG Glasgow